Too Good at Goodbyes: Chart performance

-"Too Good at Goodbyes" topped the UK Singles Chart on 15 September 2017 - for the week ending dated 21 September 2017 - with 33,000 downloads and 4.4 million streams, dethroning Taylor Swift's "Look What You Made Me Do" from the summit and giving Smith his sixth number-one single on the chart.
-It also stayed atop the UK charts for three consecutive weeks giving Smith his longest run at number one there.
+"Too Good at Goodbyes" topped the UK Singles Chart on 15 September 2017 - for the week ending dated 21 September 2017 - with 33,000 downloads and 4.4 million streams, dethroning Taylor Swift's "Look What You Made Me Do" from the summit and giving Smith their sixth number-one single on the chart.
+It also stayed atop the UK charts for three consecutive weeks giving Smith their longest run at number one there.
+It is also Smith third most successful song with over 1.9 million copies sold in the country as of 2023.
 It also debuted at number one in Australia and New Zealand.
 It is Smith's first number one single in Australia.

 In the United States, the song entered at number five on the Billboard Hot 100 on the issue dated 30 September with 90,000 downloads and 20.8 million streams, topping the Digital Songs chart and receiving an audience of 35 million in radio airplay.
-It is also Smith's highest debut in the country and his second song to top the Digital Songs chart after "Stay with Me" in 2014.
+It is also Smith's highest debut in the country and their second song to top the Digital Songs chart after "Stay with Me" in 2014.
 "Too Good at Goodbyes" later ascended to number four on the issue dated 25 November, after the release of The Thrill of It All.
 In November 2017, the song was certified platinum in the US for shipments of one million units.